mindspore-ai/docs/tutorials/experts/source_en/operation/ascendc_compile.md

 **Additional Information**

-This tool is based on the commercial version of the CANN tool msopgen.
-If you have installed the commercial version of CANN, you can also directly use the msopgen tool to compile custom operators.
-For more details, refer to [Creating Operator Projects with msopgen Tool](https://www.hiascend.com/document/detail/zh/canncommercial/70RC1/operatordev/Ascendcopdevg/atlas_ascendc_10_0023.html) and [Operator Compilation and Deployment](https://www.hiascend.com/document/detail/zh/canncommercial/70RC1/operatordev/Ascendcopdevg/atlas_ascendc_10_0031.html).
+This tool is encapsulated based on the CANN msopgen tool, and you can also directly use the native msopgen tool to compile custom operators.
+For usage instructions, please refer to [Creating Operator Projects Based on the Msopgen Tool](https://www.hiascend.com/document/detail/zh/canncommercial/70RC1/operatordev/Ascendcopdevg/atlas_ascendc_10_0023.html) and [Operator Compilation and Deployment](https://www.hiascend.com/document/detail/zh/canncommercial/70RC1/operatordev/Ascendcopdevg/atlas_ascendc_10_0031.html).

 ## Common Issues